1739 Yinchuan–Pingluo earthquake: Effects

 The strongest shaking from the earthquake were in Yinchuan and Pingluo, where maximum intensity of XII was determined on the Chinese seismic intensity scale, and XI on the Mercalli intensity scale.
 In this region of intensity, the earthquake collapsed most houses, temples, offices, and a city wall 10 m tall and 6 m wide.
-Ground fissures up to an meter wide, and 100 m long, and great subsidence were accounted in historical records.
+Ground fissures up to a meter wide, and 100 m long, and great subsidence were accounted in historical records.
 In Yinchuan, there were over 15,300 people killed.
 The city was completely levelled, and blazing fires burned all the way through the night as many canals were destroyed, shutting off the flow of water.
 The ground opened for more than 100 m, where sand and black water erupted.